Cancer prevention: Medication and supplements

 In the general population, NSAIDs reduce the risk of colorectal cancer; however, due to the cardiovascular and gastrointestinal side effects, they cause overall harm when used to lower cancer risk.
 Aspirin use after a cancer diagnosis is associated with about a 20% reduction in cancer mortality.
 COX-2 inhibitors may decrease the rate of polyp formation in people with familial adenomatous polyposis however are associated with the same adverse effects as NSAIDs.
 Daily use of tamoxifen or raloxifene has been demonstrated to reduce the risk of developing breast cancer in high-risk women.
 The benefit verses harm for 5-alpha-reductase inhibitor such as finasteride is not clear.

 Vitamins supplements have not been found to be effective at reducing overall cancer risk, although observational studies consistently show that low blood levels of vitamin D are correlated with increased cancer risk.
 Whether this relationship is causal and vitamin D supplementation is protective is not determined.
 Beta-carotene supplementation has been found to increase lung cancer rates in those who are at high risk.
 Folic acid supplementation has not been found effective in preventing colon cancer and may increase colon polyps.
 A 2018 systematic review concluded that selenium has no beneficial effect in reducing the risk of cancer based on high quality evidence.

 Avoidance of carcinogens

-The United States National Toxicology Program (NTP) has identified the chemical substances listed below as known human carcinogens in the NTP's 15th Report on Carcinogens.
+The United States National Toxicology Program identified the chemical substances as known human carcinogens in its 15th Report on Carcinogens in 2022.
 Simply because a substance has been designated as a carcinogen, however, does not mean that the substance will necessarily cause cancer.
 Many factors influence whether a person exposed to a carcinogen will develop cancer, including the amount and duration of the exposure and the individual's genetic background.